-The following is a brief review of the leading primary care system challenges and opportunities that impact consumer engagement, access to care, cost, and quality.
-This list was compiled based on a review of the quantitative and qualitative findings from this assessment and a review of relevant academic and gray literature.
+The following is a brief review of the leading primary care system challenges and opportunities that are impacting consumer engagement, access to care, cost, and quality.
+This list was compiled based on a review of the quantitative and qualitative findings from this assessment, as well as a review of relevant academic and gray literature.

-Barriers to Care
+Service Capacity and Barriers to Care